Platform View

 LMX Setup

 This guide covers installing and configuring Opta LMX on your Apple Silicon machine.
-LMX is designed to run on a dedicated inference server — typically a Mac Studio on your local network.
+LMX is designed to run on a dedicated inference server — typically a dedicated Apple Silicon host on your local network.

 Hardware Requirements